-A parasite is defined as an organism that lives inside or on another organism, called the host, and feeds itself off the host, causing it harm.
+Parasites are defined as organisms that live inside or on another organism, called the host, and feed themselves off the host, causing it harm.
 Parasite prevention is key for a healthy cat, and a general understanding of potential health hazards helps protect your cat from several illnesses.

 What are the most common external cat parasites?

 Fleas are small insects that live on your cat’s skin, feeding on their blood and causing irritation.
-They are considered one of the more serious groups of pests since they can transmit various diseases in addition to causing discomfort through biting, these include tapeworm and bacterial infections.
+They are some of the most common parasites in cats and are considered one of the more serious groups of pests since they can transmit various diseases in addition to causing discomfort through biting, these include tapeworm and bacterial infections.

 Flea infestations can affect any cat, but outdoor cats, cats living with pets that have outdoor access, and cats in multi-pet households are at greater risk of catching fleas.
 Cats are known to conceal their flea infestations, but the usual indicators of fleas are constant scratching, licking, or biting of the skin.